shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

    We can also change the colour of hobbbies and contact background by placing the CSS link code in their respective `<head>`

 **********
-Now lets change the color of h1 size text
+Now lets change the color of h1, h3 size text and thead
    ```
       h1 {
        color: #62CDFF;
    }
+      h3 {
+       color: #62CDFF;
+   }

+thead {
+       color: #62CDFF;
+   }
    ```

    Output:
    ![image](https://user-images.githubusercontent.com/125631878/229733319-a2dd01f6-7178-4e53-88e4-d8196349f112.png)

+   As CSS is linked to hobbies and contact form, so their body color and text color will change simultaneously <br>
+   This will give us

 **********